Perry will continue building Pacific men’s basketball program

 You serve on Pacific’s University Committee for Diversity, Equity and Inclusion and you were a member of the Vice President for DEI search committee.
 Describe the importance of racial and social justice issues to you.

 Perry: There is no way I will give up any of this work.
 I serve on committees and search panels and I’m a Title IX hearing officer with Liz Trayner.
 This work makes me who I am.
 I love being a part of something bigger than I am.
-When I was the head coach at the University of Idaho, I was diversity, equity and inclusion on campus.
-It was just me.
 This is the path that I walk, and I do so proudly.
 And others walked it for me.
 I’m not the first.

 You and Christina (wife) have had many coaching stops during your 30-plus years in the sport.
 Tell us about your family.